NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Charlatan's Gloves (Greater).md

 **Bulk** L; **Size** med
 **Usage** worngloves

 Tiny silver hooks decorate these fine silk gloves.
-They grant a +2 item bonus to Thievery and allow you to cast [[Spells/Telekinetic Hand|Telekinetic Hand]] as an innate occult spell.
+They grant a +2 item bonus to Thievery and allow you to cast [[Telekinetic Hand|Telekinetic Hand]] as an innate occult spell.

 If you are also wearing a _charlatan's cape_, whenever you would move an object using _telekinetic hand_, you may instead have it disappear in a puff of smoke and reappear hovering in a space adjacent to yours.
 This is a teleportation effect.
 The item hovers until the end of your turn or until retrieved with an Interact action.